fabiospampinato/watcher/README.md

 watcher = new Watcher ( /* Updated options... */ );
 ```

-## Related

-- [`atomically`](https://www.npmjs.com/package/atomically): if you need to read and write files reliably do yourself a favor and use this library.
-Watcher internally uses this library for polling reliably the file system, so if you are using Watcher already using `atomically` too would add 0 extra weight to your bundles.

 ## Thanks

 - [`chokidar`](https://github.com/paulmillr/chokidar): for providing me a largely good-enough file system watcher for a long time.